 Hosted by the faculty director of the Kelly Writers House, Al Filreis, Poem Talk is a roundtable of the sort familiar to those privileged enough to attend university seminars.
 One could argue that the show, with the sincerity of its seriousness, reinforces the airs of inaccessibility around poetry as an art form.
 Yet Filreis anchors the discussion in a warmth that steers the intellectualism away from alienation and towards friendliness.
 The show doesn’t doubt the intelligence of the listener.
 Rather, it opens up language and metaphor in a nuanced way, adding genuine value to the poems discussed.
 The poets featured on the show are various yet canonical: from Emily Dickinson and Walt Whitman, to Kathy Acker and Mei-mei Berssenbrugge.
 They cover celebrated classics and forgotten pieces, rekindling a curiosity around poetry that the listener may have let go of since leaving college.
 Poem Talk’s intention may not be to cause a spike in applications to literature grad programs, but I’d put money on it being an accidental consequence.

-The gentleness of the podcast’s tone and the sweetness of its soundtrack should not fool the listener into believing the poems Limón recites are without grit.
+The gentleness of the podcast’s tone and the sweetness of its soundtrack should not fool the listener into believing the poems Jackson recites are without grit.
 Like all good pieces of art, they challenge despite their beauty.
 With over seven hundred episodes, the show is a fantastic resource, and a true break from the cacophony of life.

 Want to receive our latest podcast reviews and episode recommendations via email?
 Sign up here for our weekly newsletter.

-It’s little wonder that Poetry Off the Shelf is one of the best poetry podcasts.
+It’s little wonder that Poetry Off the Shelf is in a list of the best poetry podcasts.
 Producer Helena de Groot is also one of the minds behind the Paris Review’s podcast, giving her two platforms with which to perfect the format.
-Since 2017, de Groot has hosted Poetry Off the Shelf, a podcast dedicated to the diverse world of contemporary poetry.
-Its tone is astute and intellectual, but de Groot also imbues a sense of mystery into her show, mixing interviews and anthology reviews with “poetry documentaries.”
-Other highlights of this poetry podcast can be found in its niche episodes: Have you ever heard a poem you can touch?
-How about only poems that are like prose?
-De Groot’s show is a masterstroke of the genre, a poetry podcast where everything is important, but, as the host states herself, never taken too seriously.
+Since 2017, De Groot has hosted Poetry Off the Shelf, a podcast dedicated to the diverse world of contemporary poetry.
+Its tone is astute and intellectual, but De Groot also imbues a sense of mystery into her show, mixing interviews and anthology reviews with “poetry documentaries.”

 I seldom find it appropriate to note my credentials when reviewing a podcast, but as a PhD student specializing in poetics, I consider A Mouthful of Air to be on par with any college lecture I’ve attended.
 Hosted by poet Mark McGuinness, A Mouthful of Air contextualizes and analyzes classic poetry with rigor and dynamism.
 Not only does the show present a fresh take on poets like D.H Lawrence and Emily Dickinson, but it also invites contemporary poets to read their own work.
 McGuinness is a natural reader, articulating better than most professional voice actors.
 “How on earth is this free?”
 I found myself asking halfway through McGuinness’s analysis of “Troilus and Criseyde” by Geoffrey Chaucer.
 It’s hard to overstate just how good this show is.
 Discussions of poetry can often feel flat and impenetrable, yet A Mouthful of Air refuses to let words die on the page.